gstroup/apimocker/README.md

 If you'd like to return different responses for a single URL with different HTTP verbs ("get", "post", etc) then you'll need to add the "responses" object.
 See above for the "second" service.
 The "responses" object should contain keys for the HTTP verbs, and values describing the response for each verb.

 ### Switch response based on request parameter
 In your configuration, you can set up a "switch" parameter for each service.
 If set, apimocker will check the request for this parameter, and return a different file based on the value.
+(Apimocker will check the request for the parmater in this order: first request body, second query string, third request headers.)
 For instance, if you set up a switch as seen above for "nested/ace", then you can will get different responses based on the request sent to apimocker.
 A JSON POST request to the URL "http://localhost:7878/nested/ace" with this data:
 ```js
 {
   "customerId": 1234